OmYadav3/Time-Tracking-dashboard/README.md

-# Frontend Mentor - Expenses chart component solution
+# Frontend Mentor - Expenses time-tracking-dashboard solution

 This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.